18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ![Screenshot: typing in cd code](/assets/blog/github-tutorial/cd-code.gif)

-* Go to [18f.gsa.gov](https://github.com/18F/18f.gsa.gov) and look in the right rail.
+* Go to [18f.gsa.gov's GitHub page](https://github.com/18F/18f.gsa.gov) and look on the right side of the page, under the links for "Issues" and "Graphs."
 You'll see it says "You can clone with HTTPS, SSH, or Subversion."
-Click on the SSH link and copy the URL that's in that text box to your clipboard.
+Click on the SSH link and copy the URL (web address) that's in that text box to your clipboard.

 > **If you are not on the 18F team but following these directions,** you will need to "fork" this repo in order to follow the rest of the steps below.
 You can fork this repo by visiting: [https://github.com/18F/18f.gsa.gov/fork/](https://github.com/18F/18f.gsa.gov/fork/).
 Then, use the SSH link for _your_ fork instead of the one above.
 GitHub's documentation has more [information about forks and how to use them](https://help.github.com/articles/fork-a-repo/).